-- 51. The Forest Service does not consider any of the mining activities described in the preceding paragraph as a "special use" to be regulated pursuant to 36 CFR Part 251.
+47. The Forest Service does not consider any of the mining activities described in the preceding paragraph as a "special use" to be regulated pursuant to 36 CFR Part 251.
 The Forest Service does not consider the actions of the New 49ers Club in charging membership and/or participation fees for the access and use of the Club's mining claims to be a "commercial activity" as defined at 36 CFR § 251.51 (1980).
-The Forest Service has not required, nor does it intend to require, the New 49ers Club, or any of its members, to apply for, and obtain, a special use authorization pursuant to Part 251 to conduct suction dredge or mechanical sluicing mining operations in and along the Klamath, Salmon, and Scott Rivers and their tributaries. - 52.
-Recreational mining by the members of the Club, or by any person, is not authorized by the Mining Law of 1872.
-The selling of memberships by the Club as a precondition to allowing members to conduct mining operations on the Club's mining claims is not authorized by the Mining Law of 1872 and is not a bona fide mining operation under the 1872 Mining Law.
-The primary purpose for the Club's location and holding of its mining claims is not for the Club itself to conduct mining operations. - 53.
-The suction dredge and mechanical sluicing mining operations conducted by the Club's members are conducted primarily for recreational enjoyment, and not to obtain substantial revenues above and beyond the total financial cost to the members to conduct such operations.
+The Forest Service has not required, nor does it intend to require, the New 49ers Club, or any of its members, to apply for, and obtain, a special use authorization pursuant to Part 251 to conduct suction dredge or mechanical sluicing mining operations in and along the Klamath, Salmon, and Scott Rivers and their tributaries.

+48. Recreational mining by the members of the Club, or by any person, is not authorized by the Mining Law of 1872.
+The selling of memberships by the Club as a precondition to allowing members to conduct mining operations on the Club's mining claims is not authorized by the Mining Law of 1872 and is not a bone fide mining operation under the 1872 Mining Law.
+The primary purpose for the Club's location and holding of its mining claims is not for the Club itself to conduct mining operations.

+49. The suction dredge and mechanical sluicing mining operations conducted by the members of the Club are conducted primarily for recreational enjoyment, and not to obtain substantial revenues above and beyond the total financial cost to the members to conduct such operations.
 Suction dredge and mechanical sluicing mining by Club members are not conducted primarily as profit making enterprises.

-- 54. At a minimum, "members" of the New 49ers Club must obtain an approved PoO and other required permits, certifications, approvals and authorizations prior to conducting any suction dredge and/or mechanical sluicing/highbanking. - Additionally, the New 49ers Club itself must obtain a valid Special Use Authorization under 36 CFR Part 251 for its actions in allowing its members' use of, and access to, the Club's mining claims.
-The New 49ers Club is conducting a "commercial use or activity" as defined at 36 CFR § 251.51 (1980) ("any use or activity on National Forest System lands (a) where an entry or participation fee is charged, or (b) where the primary purpose is the sale of a good or service, and in either case, regardless of whether the use or activity is intended to produce a profit.").
-Failure to Comply with the National Forest Management Act - 56.
-In addition to required compliance with the Organic Act and the Part 228A and 251 regulations, the Forest Service must ensure that all activities authorized on the national forests comply with the Forest Plan for that particular forest.
-The NFMA requires that all Forest Service projects and activities "shall be consistent with the land management plans."
+50. At a minimum, "members" of the New 49ers Club must obtain an approved PoO and other required permits, certifications, approvals and authorizations prior to conducting any suction dredge and/or mechanical sluicing/highbanking.

+51. Additionally, the New 49ers Club itself must obtain a valid Special Use Authorization under 36 CFR Part 251 for its actions in allowing its members' use of, and access to, the Club's mining claims.
+The New 49ers Club, and/or similarly situated and operated and organized mining clubs, groups or associations, are conducting a "commercial use or activity" as defined at 36 CFR § 251.51 (1980) ("any use or activity on National Forest System lands (a) where an entry or participation fee is charged, or (b) where the primary purpose is the sale of a good or service, and in either case, regardless of whether the use or activity is intended to produce a profit.").
+Failure to Comply with the National Forest Management Act projects and activities "shall be consistent with the land management plans."
 16 U.S.C. § 1604(i) (2004).
-The Forest Service must follow the Standards and Guidelines set forth in the Six Rivers and Klamath Forest Plans at the project-decision level. - 57.
-The Forest Plans for the Six Rivers and Klamath National Forests, along with the NFP, contains the Aquatic Conservation Strategy ("ACS"), which is designed to protect aquatic habitat affected by activities on public forest land.
-The Forest Plans for the Six Rivers and Klamath National Forests, written after the NFP was issued, incorporate the NFP.
-See, e.g., Klamath Plan at 1-1.
-Thus, the requirements of the NFP, as well as the Six Rivers and Klamath Forest Plans, apply to the actions and decisions of officials of the Six Rivers and Klamath National Forests.
-The ACS includes standards, guidelines, and objectives that require management of forests to "maintain and restore" properly functioning aquatic habitat.
+The Forest Service must follow the Standards and Guidelines set forth in the Six Rivers and Klamath Forest Plans at the project-decision level.